- Our contact details

 These are minimum periods, during which we have a legal obligation to retain your records.

-We also reserve the right to retain data for longer than this due to the possibility that it may be required to defend a future claim against us.
+We also reserve the right to retain data for longer than this due to the possibility that it may be required to defend a future claim against us or assist with a regulatory enquiry.
 With the exception of any estate planning services, advice or investments, we won’t retain your personal data for longer than past the time of your death.

 We will then dispose of your data by deleting it from our systems (if electronic) or safely disposing of paper files by sending the documents to a third-party secure shredding company who will then confirm disposal.